 - Effective 8 May 2021: - All persons, regardless of risk category, are required to have a negative COVID-19 PCR test result to travel to Barbados.
 This includes transit passengers.
-On arrival, persons may be required to take a rapid COVID-19 antigen test at the airport before entry into quarantine. - All vaccinated persons will be required to take a COVID-19 test on arrival and will be free to travel within Barbados once the result is available. - All unvaccinated persons will be required to undergo a 5-day quarantine ending with a negative result of a COVID-19 test taken on the fifth day. - Effective 3 February 2021: - All persons, regardless of risk category, are required to have a negative COVID-19 PCR test result to travel to Barbados.
+On arrival, persons may be required to take a rapid COVID-19 antigen test at the airport before entry into quarantine. - All vaccinated persons will be required to take a COVID-19 test on arrival and will be free to travel within Barbados once the result is available. - All unvaccinated persons will be required to undergo a 5-day quarantine ending with a negative result of a COVID-19 test taken on the fifth day. - Vaccinated travelers coming from or transiting countries of special consideration (Brazil, South Africa) in the previous 21 days are treated as unvaccinated travelers and required to observe the associated guidelines

+- Effective 3 February 2021: - o All persons, regardless of risk category, are required to have a negative COVID-19 PCR test result to travel to Barbados.
 This includes transit passengers.
 On arrival, persons may be required to take a rapid COVID-19 antigen test at the airport before entry into quarantine. - After arrival, persons will be required to quarantine in the rooms/suites and then have a second COVID-19 PCR test 5 days (120 hours) after arrival.
-A negative PCR test is required for exit from quarantine.
+A negative PCR test is required for exit from guarantine.
 Results will typically be available within 48 hours of the sample arriving at the laboratory. - All travellers arriving in Barbados must download the BIMSafe app and complete an online immigration/customs form (also available at travelform.gov.bb) at least 24 hours prior to travel. - All travellers must undergo a health screening. - Travellers under 5 years old will not be required to have a COVID-19 PCR test unless they are symptomatic, or any member of the party has a positive test result. - Unaccompanied minors will be required to have a valid negative COVID-19 test result to enter Barbados.

-• Immigration offices are closed until further notice.
+Immigration offices are closed until further notice.